 The following requirements must be fulfilled:

-The general requirements stated under Elliott School of International Affairs, Undergraduate Programs.
+The general requirements stated under Elliott School of International Affairs, General Requirements.

 A minimum of 120 credits, including completion of a functional or regional concentration.

-A minimum grade of C- must be earned in all international affairs major courses.
-This includes advanced fundamentals, regional foundations, concentrations, and the language requirement (the last course used to prove third-year proficiency.)
+A minimum grade of C- must be earned in all international affairs major courses listed below.

 The BA in international affairs and BS in international affairs programs cannot be combined as double majors or double degrees.